andreasabel/inCode/entry/blog-engine-updates-markdown-preprocessor-fay-scripts.md

 I spent some time over the past week writing a preprocessor for the entry copy markdowns and getting Fay to deploy some simple scripts.

-The need for a preprocessor was sparked by a post I’m writing that sort of necessitated the features.
+The need for a preprocessor was sparked by a post I'm writing that sort of necessitated the features.
 I write [all of my posts](https://github.com/mstksg/inCode/tree/master/copy/entries) in markdown, and it all integrated well with the preprocessor.
 In addition I needed some